We speak multiple languages :

 Published on: July 25th, 2025

 Tooth extraction is never the first option your dentist will consider.
 However, there are times when removing a tooth is the best way to protect your oral health.
-At Franklin Dental Centre, we aim to provide our Fort McMurray patients with honest, compassionate care helping you make informed decisions about your dental treatment.
+At Fort McMurray Smiles, we aim to provide our Fort McMurray patients with honest, compassionate care helping you make informed decisions about your dental treatment.

 In this blog, we’ll explore the common signs you may need a tooth extraction, what the procedure involves, and how to get the care you need.